Kaho, Arunachal Pradesh: Administration

 As per the constitution of India and the Panchyati Raaj Act, Kaho is administrated by a sarpanch (head of village) who is the elected representative.
 The residents suffer from a lack of basic amenities.
 The village's health center is shut and children have to attend the high school in Kibithoo, located around 5 km away, on the north bank of the Lohit river.
-There is 24 hours power supply from the hydroelectric power station on Lohit River, which was built in 2007.
+There is a 24 hour power supply from the hydroelectric power station on Lohit River, which was built in 2007.

 Demographics

 Culture

-Kaho is inhabited by the Meyor community who speak Zakhring language, who are Buddhists by faith.
+Kaho is inhabited by the Meyor community, who speak the Zakhring language, and are Buddhist by faith.

 Population

-According to the 2011 census, it had a population of 65 residents and a literacy rate of 64.15%, which was lower than the 65.38% for the state of Arunachal Pradesh.
-Male literacy stood at 74.07% while female literacy rate was 53.85%.
-The village population of children aged 0-6 was 12, which makes up 18.46% of the population of the village.
+According to a 2011 census, the village had a population of 65 residents and a literacy rate of 64.15%, which was lower than the 65.38% for the state of Arunachal Pradesh.
+Male literacy stood at 74.07% while the female literacy rate was 53.85%.
+The village population of children ages 0–6 was 12, which constitutes 18.46% of the population of the village.

 Tourism

 Kaho will be projected as the first village of the country by team Discover FarEast with the help of district administration.
-In 2025, the Kaho village on the left bank of Lohit River can be reached by a day's trek from Kibitoo via the foot suspension bridge across the Lohit river.
-The trekking to the mountain top on LAC overlooking Chinese military post, Lohit river, Buddhist monastery, etc are the attractions.
+As of 2025, the Kaho village on the left bank of Lohit River can be reached by a day's trek from Kibitoo via the foot suspension bridge across the Lohit river.
+The trekking to the mountain top on LAC, overlooking a Chinese military post, the Lohit river, a Buddhist monastery, etc., are the attractions.

 Transport

 The nearest air connectivity is 30 km south at the Walong airstrip in Walong.

-Kibithu is connected by a blacktopped motorable road which will become part of Arunachal Pradesh Frontier Highway, later of which is 2,000 km from Mago-Thingbu to Vijaynagar along the McMahon Line, with connection to Trans-Arunachal Highway, East-West Industrial Corridor Highway and Kibithoo along an alignment as seen here and here.
-From Kibithu, Kaho is 10 km northeast via a foot track and foot suspension bridge across the Lohit River.
-There is demand to build a motorable blacktopped road and motorable bridge over the Lohit River between Kibithoo and Kaho-Minutang as part of the Arunachal Frontier Highway.
+Kibithu is connected by a blacktopped motorable road which will become part of the Arunachal Pradesh Frontier Highway, projected to be 2,000 km from Mago-Thingbu to Vijaynagar along the McMahon Line, with a connection to the Trans-Arunachal Highway, East-West Industrial Corridor Highway and Kibithoo, along an alignment as seen here and here.
+From Kibithu, Kaho is a 10 km northeast via a foot track and foot suspension bridge across the Lohit River.
+There is a demand to build a motorable blacktopped road and motorable bridge over the Lohit River, between Kibithoo and Kaho-Minutang, as part of the Arunachal Frontier Highway.